Luming-L/NGG/L1_Sequencing.md

 ### Process of SMRT:
 - library preparation
 	+ ligate adapters to double strand DNA to create circular template
-	+ immobilize DNA polymerase with a single molecule of DNA template and primer to a ZMW (zero-mode waveguides, tiny wells in a SMRT cell, each cell contains millions of ZMWs)
+	+ immobilize DNA polymerase with a single molecule of DNA template and primer to a ZMW (zero-mode waveguides; tiny wells in a SMRT cell; each cell contains millions of ZMWs)
 - sequencing
 	+ nucleotides attached with fluorescent dyes
 	+ detect the fluorescent signal of the nucleotide incorporated by the DNA polymerase as DNA is synthesized